NAS6mixfoolv/satellite/README.md

 https://nas6mixfoolv.github.io/solarsystem/
 https://nas6mixfoolv.github.io/satellite/

+# NAS6LIB: A Versatile Mathematical Library for 3D Graphics and Celestial Mechanics

+NAS6LIB is a robust and versatile JavaScript library engineered for **rigorous mathematical computations** in 3D graphics and celestial mechanics.
+It provides foundational tools for precise calculations related to vectors, matrices, and quaternions, essential for accurately modeling various physical phenomena.

+While NAS6LIB itself focuses on computational precision, its capabilities extend to complex applications.
+For instance, the **`satellite.htm`** demonstration, built upon NAS6LIB, offers a platform to **visually explore relativistic gravitational N-body problems**.
+This allows users to observe and understand how fundamental theories of relativity subtly yet profoundly influence orbital trajectories, such as Mercury's anomalous perihelion precession.

+---

+### Automated Orbital Consistency

+NAS6LIB includes powerful tools for 3D graphics and mathematical computations.
+For celestial orbit simulations, a significant challenge is maintaining the physical consistency of orbital elements.
+Our **`satellite.htm`** demonstration showcases an **automatic contradiction resolution feature** that adjusts input orbital parameters to ensure physically stable and accurate orbits.

 ### Automated Orbital Consistency

 NAS6LIB includes powerful tools for 3D graphics and mathematical computations.
 For celestial orbit simulations, a significant challenge is maintaining the physical consistency of orbital elements.
 Our **`satellite.htm`** demonstration showcases an **automatic contradiction resolution feature** that adjusts input orbital parameters to ensure physically stable and accurate orbits